alberto-lazari/computer-science/mobile-programming/notes.md

 ## React Native
 - Mixes html and components.
 Everything is a component actually
 - It's able to alter the DOM structure, to update only the modified elements -> fast

+# Encodings
+## Run length encoding
+- Linear encoding of the literal data, only specifying repetitions instead of writing the same piece of data various times
+- Used in bitmap for images
+- Used in artificial images (omogeneous areas of color)

+Ex: RGGGRBBBB -> R@3GR@4B

+It only actually compress on $\geq$ 3 repetitions and shouldn't be used for text or real images -> it enlarges its size

+## Shannon-Fano algorithm
+Top down binary tree algorithm

+## Huffman
+Bottom up, creates a more balanced tree than Shannon-Fano -> values are encoded with similar sizes

+They both require tables to encode

+## LZW compression
+Dynamic dictionary creation

+# Color representation
+- RGB is an addictive model -> you add colors
+- CYMK is a subtractive model -> you start from white and add pigments that absorb all colors apart from a specific one